 - Similarly, the equipment duty cycle and mean boiler temperature reductions add up to measurable operating cost improvements.

 Regarding Items 3 & 4, we offer two “new system” observations:

 - Some new homes are designed so radiation-marginal that functional thermostat setbacks are minimal, if at all achievable under deep cold conditions.

 - Full house “under-floor” and “in-concrete” tubing radiation systems offer virtually no effective temperature set-back capabilities, a notable energy penalty!

 Summarizing, weigh the operating characteristics of your particular hydronic system application before selecting any boiler.
 Over-sizing beyond your radiation capacity is a waste of money.
 Given that:

 - There is still no substitute for a well executed Heat Loss Calculation

-- Look at an intelligent FHW distribution option such as the “Delta-T” System.
-A great system improvement that returns great benefits!
+- Look at an intelligent FHW distribution option using a Taco Delta-T Circulator.
+An improvement to any system that returns great benefits!
 (Read our other Blogs.)